Mjz86/String/rope_paper.md

 - `pop_range` ( mut operation) :  makes the specified segmentat continuous  as if by calling `for_range` , then  returning the section,  while also not inserting back the data. note : the temporary returned by this function  shares less  data with the string in the rope via substring sharing , because unlike  `get_mut_range`,  this changes the ropes data representation.

-- `get_mut_range` ( mut operations,  use this insted if *this is the only accessed reference to the rope object) : return a  string , that is as if it was the temporary string in `for_range` , and as if `for_range`  was performed but the content was unchanged. note : the temporary returned by this function  shares the data with the string in the rope via substring sharing , and this operation  does not change the data represented by the rope , but reorders it , so its effects are like `get_const_range` , while also being  a logical mutation operation.
+- `get_mut_range/get_mut_range_v` ( mut operations,  use this insted if *this is the only accessed reference to the rope object) : return a  string , that is as if it was the temporary string in `for_range` , and as if `for_range`  was performed but the content was unchanged. note : the temporary returned by this function  shares the data with the string in the rope via substring sharing , and this operation  does not change the data represented by the rope , but reorders it , so its effects are like `get_const_range` , while also being  a logical mutation operation.
+( in the   operations,  `*_v` implies that the lifetime  of the return value from that function  is bounded by the ropes lifetime,  and the function  may return  a view-like ( built-in-viewer )string instead, this means  that any kind of modifications to the rope after this call will invalidate this return value)

 - `get_const_range` ( const operations, only use when thread-safety is necessary, and mutations cause race conditions) : return a  string , that is as if it was the temporary string in `for_range`, but the rope is unchanged , ( if the user doesn't want to use lambdas , or has an asynchronous function , then using this and insert would be practically equivalent)
  note: this is the least optimal way to call `for_range` , because  the previous  tree memory could not be reclaimed at all , and for cases of almost continuous strings that would only need some few push back or push fronts to be usable , this would need to copy it all , and wouldn't be able to share it out without modification.

+- continuous iterators (Mutable operation ,O(k+h) time O(k) Memory, the discreet to continoues transformation's time is amortized to the iteration over thar range) : the `get_mut_range_v` function   provides us with a valuable way to get a const continuous iterator to the rope , while also Defragmenting the rope for us, if used wisely,  this would outperform the caching iterators in a variety of scenarios , while also potentially  being O(1) Memory  if the range was already continuous ( in the case of inline root for example), and being the most cache friendly way  to iterate over that range

 ## Benefits and Trade-offs: